Habibur Rahman (Awami League politician)

-Habibur Rahman (হাবিবুর রহমান; 1919-1978), also known by his daak naam Tota Mia (তোতা মিঞা), was a Bangladeshi politician and lawyer.
-He was a part of the Awami League and was a former Member of Parliament for the Sylhet-9 constituency.
+Habibur Rahman (হাবিবুর রহমান; 1919–1978), also known by his daak naam Tota Mia (তোতা মিঞা), was a Bangladeshi politician and lawyer.
+He was a part of the Awami League and was a member of parliament for the Sylhet-9 constituency.

 Early life and education

 Habibur Rahman was born in 1919, to a Bengali Muslim family in the village of Ratanpur in Chatul Pargana, Kanaighat, North Sylhet, British Raj.
 His father, Nazir Hatim Ali, was a member of the North Sylhet Board.

 His primary education began in his village and in 1932, he enrolled at the Kanaighat MA School.
 He passed his matriculation with scholarship from Jaintia High School in 1939.
 After joining Murari Chand College, he passed his Intermediate of Arts in 1941 and his Bachelor of Arts in 1943.
 In 1945, he obtained his Bachelor of Laws and came first in the exams at Dhaka Law College.